 Communication, Intimacy and Creativity: Family Life in British India, 1790-1920

-Letter-writing and the exchange of gifts, photographs or journals could maintain intimacy in a variety of familial and friendly relationships during this period in spite of geographical distance.
-The number of family collections containing these sources in archives around the UK and beyond that have not been examined by scholars before is extensive.
-My research, therefore, seeks to bring these kinds of female and child writers, amateur artists and travellers to the fore of our understanding about how the Empire worked.
+My research studies the strategies that imperial families used to cope with mobility and distance whilst living and working in the British Empire.
+Letter-writing and the exchange of gifts, photographs or journals enabled intimacy to be sustained in a variety of familial and communal relationships during the long nineteenth century when faced with the geographical and cultural distances and dislocation brought about by a career in India.
+The number of hitherto unexplored family collections containing these kinds of sources in archives around the UK and beyond is extensive.
+My research, therefore, seeks to bring these kinds of female and child writers, amateur artists and travellers to the fore of our understanding about how empires work.

-- Panelist at the Modern British Studies Beyond Boundaries Conference, July 2019.
-I presented my paper, '"With kisses on both your cheeks": The Transnational Family of Caroline Cuffley Giberne, 1803-1885' on the 'Transnational Travel and Communities' panel alongside scholars such as Dr Paul Jackson from the University of Northampton.
+- '"With kisses on both your cheeks": The Transnational Family of Caroline Cuffley Giberne, 1803-1885', panellist on the 'Transnational Travel and Communities' panel at the Modern British Studies Beyond Boundaries Conference, July 2019.
 Keynote speakers were historians Dr Caroline Bressey, Professor Sharon Marcus and Professor Enda Delaney.

 Public Engagement & Impact